 Our California personal injury attorneys will highlight the following in this article:

-- 1. Vehicle Code 17707 VC – When parents become liable for their child's driving
+- 1. Does Vehicle Code 17707 make parents liable for their children's driving?

 - 7. Vehicle Code 17708 and liability with permission to drive